Skip to main content

 top_k: 5

-After the run is complete, you can visualize the generated content using the Case Study Viewer:
+After running, you can visually view the generated content through the Case Study Viewer:

 python ./script/case_study.py \